Part 3: Writing the Fuzzing Harness

 If any stub symbol is actually called, the program jumps to address 0 and crashes.
 If that happens, use r2’s axt to trace the call chain and figure out why the parsing code reached the missing function.
 You might need to provide a stub that returns a harmless value (0 or NULL), or adjust the harness to avoid triggering that code path (e.g. by passing different flags to the target function).

-The first part of our harness will be loading mailscanner.so and getting the addresses of the functions we need to call.
+The first part of both of our harnesses will be loading mailscanner.so and getting the addresses of the functions we need to call.

 static void load_lib(void) {